coq/coq/doc/sphinx/language/core/records.rst

    Note here that the fields ``Rat_bottom_cond`` depends on the field ``bottom`` and ``Rat_irred_cond`` depends on both ``top`` and ``bottom``.

-Let us now see the work done by the ``Record`` macro.
-First the macro generates a variant type definition with just one constructor:
+Let us now see the work done by the :cmd:`Record` command.
+First the command generates a variant type definition with just one constructor:
 :n:`Variant @ident {* @binder } : @sort := @ident__0 {* @binder }`.